Why HBCUs Still Matter: The Institutions That Built Black Leadership

 One of the most persistent misunderstandings about integration is the assumption that equality requires the disappearance of culturally rooted institutions.

-It does not require historically Black colleges to dissolve into the broader university system.
+But freedom of movement does not require historically Black institutions to dissolve into the broader university system.

-In fact, eliminating institutions that have historically produced successful graduates would represent an educational failure rather than a civil rights victory.
+In fact, eliminating institutions that have historically produced successful graduates would represent an educational failure, not a civil rights victory.

 HBCUs operate within that same principle.